-ed Sorting Race

 ESL past simple regular verbs game for elementary A1-A2: connect 4, -ed pronunciation, group

-ESL Past Simple Regular Verbs Game - Grammar and Pronunciation: Pronunciation Accuracy, Controlled Practice - Group Work
+ESL -ed Sounds Game - Pronunciation: Pronunciation Accuracy, Controlled Practice - Group Work

-ESL Past Simple Regular Verbs Game - Grammar and Pronunciation: Pronunciation Accuracy, Controlled Practice - Group Work In this engaging past simple regular verbs game, students decide which -ed ending sound each underlined verb has and then read the sentence aloud, aiming for accurate pronunciation as they play.
+ESL -ed Sounds Game - Pronunciation: Pronunciation Accuracy, Controlled Practice - Group Work In this engaging -ed sounds game, students practice the -ed pronunciation of past simple verbs by identifying the sound and reading them aloud in sentences.
 The first player starts by choosing a sentence square.
-The player looks at the underlined past simple regular verb in the sentence and decides which -ed sound it has.
-The player then reads the sentence, pronouncing the verb with the correct -ed ending.
-The student acting as judge listens to the pronunciation of the underlined verb and checks the answer on the answer key.
+The player looks at the bold past simple verb in the sentence and decides the -ed sound.
+The player then reads the sentence, pronouncing the verb with the correct -ed sound.
+The student acting as judge listens to the pronunciation of the verb and checks the answer on the answer key.
 If the pronunciation is correct, the player writes their name in the square.
 It's then the other player's turn to choose a square and read a sentence.
 If a player mispronounces the verb, play passes to the other student.
 The first player to get four in a row wins the game.
 Afterwards, students swap roles and play game 2, giving the student who acted as judge a chance to play.

 -ed Sounds and Spelling Game